FritzisFluent/Around-The-US/README.md

 **Intro**

-This project is made so all the elements are displayed correctly on popular screen sizes.
-We recommend investing more time in completing this project, since it's more difficult than previous ones.
+This is my 3rd project in the full stack web developement bootcamp at TripleTen.

-\*\* Link to the project on GitHub: https://discord.com/channels/1078663743568883783/1135720389469810800/1135720389469810800
+\*\* [Link to the project on GitHub]: https://github.com/FritzisFluent/se_project_aroundtheus

 - [Link to the project on Figma](https://www.figma.com/file/ii4xxsJ0ghevUOcssTlHZv/Sprint-3%3A-Around-the-US?node-id=0%3A1)